 Aleister Crowley (1875-1947) is a fascinating figure in British 20th Century culture.
 The son of a Plymouth Brethren family, Crowley rebelled against his upbringing and strayed into drug-taking and sexual experimentation where he eventually became notorious for his libertine lifestyle.
 Crowley developed a fascination with magic and the occult (although was not, as he is commonly misidentified, ever a practicing Satanist) and became a member of the mystical society Hermetic Order of the Golden Dawn.
-On a visit to Egypt in 1904, Crowley claimed that he had been contacted by a spirit named Aiwass who provided him with the text of a book he later published as The Book of the Law (1904).
+Crowley claimed that while on a visit to Egypt in 1904, he had been contacted by a spirit named Aiwass who provided him with the text of a book he later published as The Book of the Law (1904).
 This became the basis of a religion that Crowley named Thelema.
-Here Crowley laid down a complex series of rituals that he names magick and a code of morality – the most common phrase that came out of this was the precept ‘Do what thou want shall be the whole of the law.”
+Here Crowley laid down a complex series of rituals that he named magick and a code of morality – the most common phrase that came out of this was the precept “Do what thou wilt shall be the whole of the law.”
 Crowley’s lifestyle and practices attracted great outrage during the day and he was called ‘the wickedest man in England.’

 Chemical Wedding was the second directorial outing for Julian Doyle, better known as a second-unit director and editor who worked on the various Monty Python films and on films individually directed by Terry Gilliam and Terry Jones.
 Doyle has directed and written two other films – Love Potion (1987), a Gothic horror set in a drug rehab program, and Twilight of the Gods (2013), which has a similar plot to Chemical Wedding and features the ghost of Richard Wagner, although neither of these are widely available.